How to Bottle Feed Your Baby Goat - Bottle Feeding Instructions

 1. Fill each bottle with the desired amount of milk.

-2. Place cold milk bottle(s) in a medium saucepan filled 2/3 with cold water and heat on high until water is hot to touch.
+2. Place cold milk bottle(s)Â in a medium saucepan filled 2/3 with cold water and heat on high until water is hot to the touch.

-3. Once the water is hot to the touch, turn off the heat and leave bottles to come to the desired temperature.
+3. Once the water is hot to the touch, turn off the heat and leave the bottles to come to the desired temperature.

 4. Another less accurate but faster method is to put the bottles in a bucket and pour hot water high enough to cover the milk line.
 Let the bottles warm for 5-10 minutes.